cherrygarcia/DissertationSeminar/defenseseminar.md

   * Lack of generalizability (neighborhood studies are typically conducted among a particular sub-population)

 Note:
-3. Lack of generalizability. means that results estimated in some study samples may not be valid for other samples or target populations. [read]
+3. A 3rd challenge that could contribute to inconsistent results is a Lack of generalizability. means that results estimated in some study samples may not be valid for other samples or target populations. [read]
-In this dissertation, we addressed each of these--as least in part
+In this dissertation, we addressed each of these methodologic challenges--as least in part

 ---